jelocodes/jelocodes.github.io/_posts/2017-09-10-weekend_sinatra_project_scrapsauce_or_making_leftovers_useful_again.markdown

 </p>
 ```

-jQuery is then used to target the 'add button', which brings up the input field.
+jQuery is used to target the 'add button', which brings up the input field.
 It listens for a keypress and then pushes the inputted ingredients into a DOM Array (scrapSauce.ingredients).

 ```